-And another new open mic in town; "OUTspoken! is the Twin Cities' queer open mic.
+“OUTspoken! is the Twin Cities’ queer open mic.
 We empower queer voices and identities by building community through artistic expression.
-All are welcome!"
-Every second Wednesday at the Fox Egg Gallery.
-Link w/ more info.
+All are welcome!” via Word Sprout.

 The New Sh!T Show Minneapolis

-Started in San Francisco by poets Sam Sax and Nic Alea, the New Sh!t Show is now a chain of performance series across the United States in which performers and audience members are treated to something they've never seen before -- the new shit.
+Started in San Francisco by poets Sam Sax and Nic Alea, the New Sh!t Show is now a chain of performance series across the United States in which performers and audience members are treated to something they’ve never seen before — the new shit.
 Performers from all walks of art debut brand new material meant to encourage creativity and liven discussion about the Twin Cities performance scene.
-Third Fridays at Fox Egg Gallery.
-Link.
+Via Word Sprout.

-Emerging artists of all ages are invited to take part in the Capri Theater’s monthly Freedom of Xpression open mic sessions, held the first Monday of every month.
-Performing artists in all genres, including music, spoken word/poetry, and dance are welcome Artists wanting to perform on stage are required to sign up between 5:30 and 6 p.m. the night of the event.
-Website link.
+Emerging artists of all ages are invited to take part in the Capri Theater’s monthly Freedom of Xpression open mic sessions.
+Performing artists in all genres, including music, spoken word/poetry, and dance are welcome.
+Website link (may not be running right now).

 Other events and organizations you should know about:

-~Word Sprout is an organization that organizes lots of spoken-word and storytelling events: www.wordsprout.org
+Word Sprout: an organization that organizes lots of spoken-word and storytelling events

 The Asian American Literary Collective‘s mission is “to create a community of Asian American writers to learn about our collective past, to explore our identity in the Asian diaspora, and to support our literary pursuits moving forward.”